Emmanuelkiptum/ecomprj/README.md

 # ecomprj

-This is an E-commerce web app using HTML, CSS, Javascript and DJANGO REST API for backend development.
+E-COMMERCE WEB APPLICATION
+This project is a feature-rich E-Commerce Web Application developed using HTML, CSS, Jquery and JavaScript for the frontend, with a Django REST API + POSTGRESQL powering the backend.
+The application provides users with an intuitive platform for browsing, purchasing, and managing products, while ensuring seamless communication between the frontend and backend.

 THIS IS THE FLOW CHART FOR THE ABOVE SAVANNAH ECCOMERCE APPLICATION
 ![Screenshot (6)](https://github.com/user-attachments/assets/c0ab267e-6b8d-435f-b0a9-e0213e1ea465)